 Retiring in St. Augustine means having access to some of the best art, music, and theater in Florida.
 Dozens of art galleries can be found on Anastasia Street and King Street downtown.
 Nightlife includes breweries, walking tours, and wine clubs.
 Auggie’s Draft Room is popular with locals for its 24 self-serving beer taps, and The Cellar Upstairs at the San Sebastian Winery has a large wine list and lots of live jazz and blues music.

-The Cathedral Basilica of St. Augustine is part place of worship and part museum.
+The Cathedral Basilica of St. Augustine is both a place of worship as well as a museum.
 The beauty and the art in the church are unlike what you’ll find in any other church in America, and along the basilica walls, you’ll learn the story of St. Augustine and follow the history of Catholicism in Florida and the U.S.

-The World Golf Hall of Fame is also in St. Augustine and includes a museum and an IMAX Theater.
+The World Golf Hall of Fame is also in St. Augustine, which includes a museum and an IMAX Theater.
 This Hall of Fame is unique among other professional sports in that both men and women are celebrated.

 Exploring St. Augustine’s Nature

 If you’re going to retire in St. Augustine, get your annual pass to the Florida State Park system because you’ll want to make frequent trips to Anastasia State Park.
 Here, you’ll find gorgeous white sand beaches, interesting tidal marshes, and protected sand dunes.
 Visitors can camp, swim, fish, or go for a hike along the Ancient Dunes Nature Trail.
 Expect to see some of Florida’s most famous birds, including spoonbills, osprey, and bald eagles.